settlemint/docs/docs/using-platform/24_custom-deployment.md

 3. **Access Your Domain's DNS Settings**: Log in to your domain registrar or DNS provider's control panel.

 4. **Create DNS Records**:
+   - Remove any existing A and AAAA records for the domain you're configuring.
+   - Remove any existing A and AAAA records for the www domain (e.g., www.example.com) if you're using it.
-   - Create an ALIAS record pointing your custom domain to the provided hostname.
+   - Create ALIAS records pointing your custom domain to the provided hostname.
-   - Example: `ALIAS example.com gke-europe.settlemint.com`
+   - Example: `ALIAS example.com gke-europe.settlemint.com` and `ALIAS www.example.com gke-europe.settlemint.com`

 5. **Configure Subdomains (Optional)**:
    - If you want to use subdomains, create additional CNAME records as needed.